syncfusion-content/js-api-docs/api/js/ejGantt.md

 ### taskCollectionMapping `string`
 {:#members:taskcollectionmapping}
-Specifies the mapping property path for task collection of resources in datasource.
+Specifies the mapping property path for assigned task collection for resources in datasource in resource allocation view type.

 #### Default Value
 {:.param}